Zakiya Bywaters

-Zakiya Abeni Bywaters (born July 24, 1991) is an American soccer player who last played as a forward and midfielder for Chicago Red Stars of the National Women's Soccer League.

-Bywaters is a United States U-23 international.
-A former star player for the UCLA Bruins, Bywaters was the number one pick of the 2013 NWSL College Draft by the Chicago Red Stars in January 2013.
+Zakiya Abeni Bywaters (born July 24, 1991) is an American former soccer player.
+She played as a forward and midfielder for the Chicago Red Stars of the National Women's Soccer League (NWSL).
+She also played for the United States national under-23 team.
+A former star player for the UCLA Bruins, Bywaters was the number one pick of the first NWSL draft in 2013.

 Early life

-Born and raised in Las Vegas, Nevada to Thomas and Beverly Bywaters, Zakiya attended Rancho High School and played club soccer for the Southern California Blues and Slammers FC.
+Born and raised in Las Vegas, Nevada, to Thomas and Beverly Bywaters, Zakiya attended Rancho High School and played club soccer for the Southern California Blues and Slammers FC.
 In 2007 and 2008, she was named a NSCAA/adidas Girls Youth All-American.
 During her senior year in 2009, she was listed as a four-star recruit (21st overall) by Top Drawer Soccer as well as an ESPN RISE Top 50 Recruit (17th overall).
 She was also named Parade All-American in 2009.

 As a youth, Bywaters won four state championships with club team Neusport and helped the team to a regional final at the U-14 level.